 - 12.2 Holiday Premium Pay.
-Any employee required to work on a holiday shall receive holiday pay for all hours worked (prorated for part-time) plus premium pay at time and one-half (1-1/2) for all hours worked on such holiday.
+Any employee required to work on a holiday shall receive their regular eight (8) hours of pay plus premium pay at time and one-half for all hours worked on such holiday.
 Compensatory time may be granted in lieu of monetary payment. - 12.3 The Employer will not adjust any employees regularly scheduled Holiday Work hours without thirty (30) days written notice. - 12.4 Leave without pay will be granted for a reason of faith or conscience for up to two (2) workdays per calendar year.
 This leave will be granted for a reason of faith or conscience or an organized activity conducted under the auspices of a religious denomination, church, or religious organization.
 Leave without pay may only be denied if the employee's absence would impose an undue hardship on the Employer as defined by Chapter 82-56 WAC or the employee is necessary to maintain public safety.
 Employees will only be required to identify that the request for leave is for a reason of faith or conscience or an organized activity conducted under the auspices of a religious denomination, church, or religious organization.